-8: Deterministic Reserve Exclusion Test
+8: Deterministic Exclusion Test

-Q8.1: What is the Deterministic Reserve Exclusion Test?
+Q 8.1: What is the Deterministic Exclusion Test?

-A: The Deterministic Reserve Exclusion Test (also referred to as the Deterministic Exclusion Test) is a test that a company may elect to perform in order to simplify its valuation process.
-If a group of policies passes both the Stochastic Exclusion Test and the Deterministic Reserve Exclusion Test, then Section 2.A.1 notes that the minimum reserve would be the aggregate Net Premium Reserves for those policies.
+A: The Deterministic Exclusion Test is a test that a company may elect to perform in order to simplify its valuation process.
+For a group of policies considered as term or ULSG (Section 2.A.1 and Section 2.A.2), the Deterministic Exclusion Test is not available.
+Otherwise, if a group of policies passes both the Stochastic Exclusion Test and the Deterministic Exclusion Test, then Section 2.A.3 specifies that the minimum reserve would be the aggregate Net Premium Reserves for those policies.
 In other words, the Deterministic Reserve does not need to be calculated for those policies.
-However, if the group of policies passes the Deterministic Reserve Exclusion Test but not the Stochastic Reserve Test, then both the Deterministic Reserve and the Stochastic Reserve must be calculated.
+However, if the group of policies fails the Stochastic Reserve Test, then both the Deterministic Reserve and the Stochastic Reserve must be calculated.

-Q8.2: How would a group of policies pass the Deterministic Reserve Exclusion Test?
+Q 8.2: How would a group of policies pass the Deterministic Exclusion Test?

-A: As described in VM-20, Section 6.B, a group of policies passes, the Deterministic Reserve Exclusion Test when the company demonstrates that the sum of valuation net premiums for all future years is less than the sum of the corresponding guaranteed gross premiums.
+A: As described in Section 6.B, a group of policies passes the Deterministic Exclusion Test when the company demonstrates that the sum of valuation net premiums for all future years is less than the sum of the corresponding guaranteed gross premiums.

-A company may elect to perform this test for a group of policies, only if the group has passed the Stochastic Reserve Exclusion Test, to determine if they are required to calculate the Deterministic Reserve for that group of policies.
+A company may elect to perform this test for a group of policies only if the group has passed the Stochastic Exclusion Test, to determine whether it is required to calculate the Deterministic Reserve for that group of policies.

-Q8.3: Is it necessary to perform the Deterministic Reserve Exclusion Test on all blocks of life insurance?
+Q 8.3: Is it necessary to perform the Deterministic Exclusion Test on all blocks of life insurance?

-A: No. Section 2.A and 2.D note that the Deterministic Reserve Exclusion Test is optional.
-The test may be applied to all groups within the entire in force life insurance business, to selected groups of policies, or not be applied at all.
+A: No. Section 2.A states that the Deterministic Exclusion Test is optional.
+The test may be applied to all groups within the entire inforce life insurance business with the exceptions noted in Section 6.B.1.

-Q8.4: Are there any types of products that cannot be excluded from calculating the Deterministic Reserve through the Deterministic Reserve Exclusion Test?
+Q 8.4: Are there any types of products that cannot be excluded from calculating the Deterministic Reserve through the Deterministic Exclusion Test?

-A: Section 6.B.1 specifically notes two types of policy groups that are automatically deemed to not pass the Deterministic Reserve Exclusion Test.
-The first are universal life policies with a secondary guarantee.
-The second are groups of policies which are not excluded from the Stochastic Reserve calculation.
-Deterministic Reserves must be calculated for these policies.
+A: Section 6.B.1 notes, three types of policy groups are automatically deemed to not pass the Deterministic Exclusion Test.